 Square Settings are the sign-in credentials that Square Bridge needs to get access to your ERP system and your Square account.
 When you've set your ERP credentials with the Integration Wizard and Square Bridge has successfully connected to your ERP system, you must contact the Square Bridge team for any changes to those values.

-The Sync Schedules page is used to turn auto-syncing on or off for individual sync types.
+The Sync Schedules page is used to turn auto-syncing on or off for individual sync types by fully configured location.
 You can also apply auto-syncing to all your enabled schedules at once by selecting the toggle in the third column of the table header.
 The toggle column shows the auto-sync status of each individual sync type.

 You can filter the table by sync type if you want to show only the sync types that you have enabled.
 The previous graphic shows the Bank Transfers sync type filtered out of the table.
 None of the enabled schedules are set for auto-sync.

 The Catalog and Customer synchronization settings are global and apply across all of your Square locations.
 This is why the Location column shows All Locations for these sync types.